Always be able to

 Use cases

-Retrace’s Record-replay library allows you to easily reproduce issues.
+Retrace’s Record-Replay library allows you to easily reproduce issues.
 Here are some of the scenarios where this is useful:

 Software is not running as expected in a client’s environment and you can not recreate the issue.